gvwilson/thirdbit/src/fiction/santas/index.md

 redecorating."

-As they climbed the worn stone steps on the pyramid Finner sidled over to the lean santa.
+As they climbed the worn stone steps on the pyramid Finner sidled over to the smaller santa.
 "Can you please tell me what's going on?"

 She sighed.